JiaweiZhuang/old_cloud_GC/README.md

 * (Long-term) Make GCHP run on the cloud.

 GCHP is not compatible with gfortran yet.
-Setting an MPI cluster on the cloud is also much tricker, although doable.
+Setting up an MPI cluster on the cloud is also much tricker, although doable.

 #### Look at more cloud computing platforms and seek collaborations